 The University uses interest rate swaps as part of its risk management strategy to manage exposure to fluctuations in interest rates and to manage the overall cost of its debt.
 Interest rate swaps are used to manage identified and approved exposures and are not used for speculative purposes.
-The interest rate swaps are recognized as either assets or liabilities on the statement of financial position and are measured at fair value.
+The interest rate swaps are recognized as either assets or liabilities on the Statement of Financial Position and are measured at fair value.
 Interest rate swaps are often held for the life of the strategy, but may reflect significant interim unrealized gains or losses depending on the change in value since the inception of the contract.
-All unrealized and realized gains and losses from the interest rate exchange agreements are reflected in the statement of activities.
+All unrealized and realized gains and losses from the interest rate exchange agreements are reflected in the Statement of Activities.

 In February 2006, the University entered into a forward interest rate swap agreement having a notional amount of \$12,300,000.
-This swap was utilized to reduce the volatility risk for a portion of the University's variable interest rate exposure on debt issue Series Six-H. In 2012, while that issue was defeased by the Series Seven-P debt issue, the swap remains outstanding.
+This swap was utilized to reduce the volatility risk for a portion of the University's variable interest rate exposure on debt issue Series Six-H. The series six-H bond issue has been refinanced twice since 2006, most recently in 2017 by the 2017C bonds.
+The swap remains outstanding, but the notional amount reduces annually to match the amortization of the 2017C bonds.
+The swap has a notional value of \$10,740,000 and \$11,280,000 as of June 30, 2018 and 2017, respectively.
 Under the swap agreement, the counterparty will pay the University a variable interest rate equal to 67% of the three-month London Interbank Offered Rate (LIBOR) and the University will pay the counterparty a fixed rate of 3.553% for a term that ends October 1, 2032.

 An investment manager retained by the University has been authorized to use certain financial derivative instruments.
 Specifically, equity futures are used to invest cash in equities and/or obtain equity market exposure.
 In addition, commodity futures contracts are also utilized to obtain market index exposure.
-The University's derivative instruments involve varying degrees of risk of loss in excess of the amount recognized in the statement of financial position arising from potential changes in market prices.
-The market value of the derivative contracts was \$14,383,832 and \$8,649,199 as of June 30, 2017 and 2016, respectively.
-Net (losses) gains from these derivative contracts is summarized as follows:
+The University's derivative instruments involve varying degrees of risk of loss in excess of the amount recognized in the Statement of Financial Position arising from potential changes in market prices.
+The market value of the derivative contracts was \$5,885,479 and \$14,383,832 as of June 30, 2018 and 2017, respectively.
+Net gains (losses) from these derivative contracts is summarized as follows:

-2017 2016 Investment Gain (Loss) \$ 1,795,635 \$ (138,582)
+2018 2017 Investment Gain (Loss) \$ (1,006,611) \$ 1,795,635

-In addition, the University, through its investment activities, is indirectly involved in such activities as trading in futures, forward contracts and other derivative products.
+In addition, the University, through its investment activities, is indirectly involved in such activities as trading in futures, forward contracts, and other derivative products.
 Derivatives are used to adjust portfolio risk exposure.
 While these instruments may contain varying degrees of risk, the University's risk with respect to such transactions is limited to its respective share in each investment pool.